bkosm/ktuple/README.md

 ## you decide on the features!

-Drop an issue with what functionality you could use in your Kotlin tuple (if you didn't already write a extenstion function for it).
+Drop an issue with what functionality you could use in your Kotlin tuple or submit a PR!